emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 TODO: This section will groups the subsections requirements in tables to prepare the room for establishing consensus priority.

+   Section 5.3 elaborates on a set of general needs for Energy Management.
+   Requirements for an Energy Management standard are specified in Sections 5.4 through 5.8.

+   Sections 5.4 through 5.6 contain conventional requirements specifying information on entities and control functions.

+   Sections 5.7 and 5.8 contain requirements specific to Energy Management.
+   Due to the nature of power supply, some monitoring and control functions are not conducted by interacting with the entity of interest but rather with other entities, for example, entities upstream in a power distribution tree.

 ## General Considerations Related to Energy Management

    The basic objective of Energy Efficiency Management is to operate sets of